Emeritus professor

 Education: Doctorate in Science from the Research Center for Food and Development A.C.
 (CIAD.
 A.C.), Hermosillo, Son.
 (2010); M. Sc.(2005) in Molecular Biology at the Institute for Scientific and Technological Research of San Luis Potosi (IPICYT).
 Food Engineer (2003) at the Faculty of Chemistry of the Autonomous University of San Luis Potosí.

 Research interests: Phytochemical characterization of vegetal food products, analysis of antioxidant capacity and pigment contents of fruit during ripening.
 Effect of maturity and postharvest technologies on physiological and biochemical changes of tropical fruits.

-Other information: Research assistant and coordinator of the laboratory (2010-2012).
+Education: Student of Biology at the Autonomous University of Querétaro (UAQ).
+Currently: working as SNI Level III/Emeritus researcher assistant at the Phytochemicals and Nutrition Laboratory.
+Education: Doctorate in Biomedical Sciences with Orientation in Immunology, University of Guadalajara (2016-2020), Bachelor’s Degree in Nutrition, Universidad Juárez del Estado de Durango (2009-2014).
 Professional experience: Immunology classes to Bachelor of Medicine Research Lines: Immuno-nutrition, Cancer Immunology, Natural Killer Cells and Cervical-uterine Cancer.
 Recent Articles: Positive staining of immunoligand B7-H6 in abnormal / transformed keratinocytes consistently accompanies the progression of cervical cancer (BMC Immunology).
-B7-H6, an immunoligand for the NKp30 natural killer cell activator receptor, reveals inhibitory effects on cell proliferation and migration, but not apoptosis, in cell lines derived from cervical cancer (BMC Cancer).
-SERS-based anti-fouling immunosensor for point-of-care detection of tumor biomarker B7-H6 in serum of cervical cancer patients (Analytica Chimica Acta).
+B7-H6, an immunoligand for the NKp30 natural killer cell

 Education: B.Sc. in Biochemical Engineering, Celaya Technological Institute (1999-2003).